Poojita15/MSc-Project-GWAS-and-post-GWAS/README.md

 A repository of files used in my six months group project: " Genentic basics of psoriasis and atopic dermatitis"

-#Please be aware that the file paths in this project are set according to the original development environment.
-You will need to update these paths according to your own system configuration.
-Ensure that all file paths in the code point to the correct directories on your system before running the project.
+Important Note: The file paths in this project are configured for the original development environment.
+Before running the project, you must update these paths to match your system's configuration.
+Ensure that all file paths in the code are correctly directed to your directories.

-The command line tools i've used are written and developed by others and full credits go tto the respective authors.
+Acknowledgments: The command-line tools used in this project were developed by others, and full credit goes to the respective authors.

 For more information about the tools that i've used:
 GCTA- https://yanglab.westlake.edu.cn/software/gcta/#Overview